Skip to main content

 That’s why this guide focuses exclusively on robotic pool cleaners—and why most pool owners will find them worth the investment.

 Not all robotic pool cleaners are compatible with every pool.
 Before choosing a model, make sure it’s designed to handle your pool’s size, surface, and layout.
+Take these factors into consideration:

-• Fiberglass pools: Most robotic cleaners work well
+Fiberglass Most robotic cleaners work well.

-• Wall-climbing cleaners: Better overall coverage
+Wall-climbing cleaners Better overall coverage.

 Pool Size Limits

 Robotic pool cleaners are rated for maximum pool lengths or square footage.
 Using a cleaner outside its recommended range can reduce performance and lifespan.
+It also might mean your robot pool cleaner runs out of battery before finishing the job.

 Which Robotic Pool Cleaner Is Right for You?